Pilates For Runners: Try These 6 Exercises For A Stronger Core

 There are six core principles in Pilates—Centering, Concentration, Control, Precision, Breathing, and Flow—along with the newer principle of proper alignment.

-The emphasis on control and proper alignment in particular is what makes Pilates such a valuable form of exercise for runners.
+The emphasis on control and proper alignment, in particular, makes Pilates a valuable form of exercise for runners.

 A person doing pilates holding one knee.